 The rationale for CSR as defined by Hillman and Keim (2001) is based on two propositions.
-First, there is a moral imperative for businesses to 'do the right thing' without regard to how such decisions affect firm performance (the social responsibility argument), and second, firms can achieve competitive advantage by tying CSR activities to primary stakeholders (the stakeholders argument).
-Their research in 500 firms implied that investing in stakeholder management may be complementary to shareholder value creation, and could indeed provide a basis for competitive advantage, as important resources and capabilities are created that differentiate a firm from its competitors.
+First, there is a moral imperative for businesses to 'do the right thing' without regard to how such decisions affect firm performance (the social issues argument) and second, firms can achieve competitive advantage by tying CSR activities to primary stakeholders (the stakeholders argument).
+Their research in 500 firms implied that investing in stakeholder management may be complementary to shareholder value creation and could indeed provide a basis for competitive advantage as important resources and capabilities are created that differentiate a firm from its competitors.
+However, participating in social issues beyond the direct stakeholders may adversely affect a firm's ability to create shareholder wealth.

-It can be argued, as did Moran and Ghoshal (1996), 'that what is good for society does not necessarily have to be bad for the firm, and what is good for the firm does not necessarily have to come at a cost to society'.
-It could also be argued, more cynically, that there is room for enlightened self-interest which involves doing well by doing good.
+It can be argued, as do Moran and Ghoshal (1996), 'that what is good for society does not necessarily have to be bad for the firm, and what is good for the firm does not necessarily have to come at a cost to society'.
+It could be argued, more cynically, that there is room for enlightened self-interest that involves doing well by doing good.

-Much research has been conducted on the relationship between CSR and firm performance, with mixed results.
+Much research has been conducted into the relationship between CSR and firm performance, with mixed results.
 For example, Russo and Fouts (1997) found that there was a positive relationship between environmental performance and financial performance.
-Hillman and Keim (2001) established that if the socially responsible activity was directly related to primary stakeholders, then investments may not only benefit stakeholders but also result in increased shareholder wealth.
+Hillman and Keim (2001) found that if the socially responsible activity were directly related to primary stakeholders, then investments may benefit not only stakeholders but also result in increased shareholder wealth.
 However, participation in social issues beyond the direct stakeholders may adversely affect a firm's ability to create shareholder wealth.